Mass Communications Courses

 2. Perform job duties operating all types of standard television studio and control room equipment, including recording and play back of both audio and video devices.

-3. Students will be able to identify, explain and demonstrate the duties of specific jobs in a television studio
+3. identify, explain and demonstrate the duties of specific jobs in a television studio

-5. Students will understand the components and operation of a production television studio
+5. identify the components and operation of a production television studio.

 MCOM 68 - KCTH Television Experience ( 3.00 - Units )